hehuili-XIEG/Aral-Sea-Regional-summer-climate-change/README.md

 Step 10: repeat step 6 - step 8 but for period 1980-2012

-Step 11:

-The *.sh files are used for running ALARO-SURFEX model The extract_station*.R files are used for extract the simulation in meteorological stations The Ttest_TP.R is used for student t test and only plot the grids pass the significant test.
-The LS_CHG.R is used for calculating the trend of temperature.
+Step 11: calculate the mean value of Case 3 and Case 4, then conduct student-t test to plot the significant difference (pvalue < 0.01) (Ttest_TP.R)

+Step 12: calculate the trend of T2avg, T2max, T2min and DTR et al based on line square fitting method, significant at 1% level.
+(LS_CHG.R)

 The zip file is EC tower and land use land cover data.